 Become part of a smart, dedicated community for professionals saving places.Join Now

-The business of saving places that matter involves preservation professionals, community leaders, planners, architects, and many more people and fields.
+The National Trust is committed to investing in preservation's future: The business of saving places that matter involves preservation professionals, community leaders, planners, architects, and many more people and fields.
 Through the National Trust's Preservation Leadership Forum, we’ve documented and developed a variety of tools to support your work protecting places.
 Learn the different ways you will benefit from this diverse network of preservation leaders.

 How to Make the Case for Preservation

 The first step to saving a place is to articulate why it matters.
 Here we share two approaches—one philosophical, one practical—to help you make the case for preserving a place.

 Want to dig deeper into the basics of preservation?
 Check out our suite of Preservation Tips and Tools for quick, digestible lessons on a wide range of strategies and tactics for engaging with preservation.